huBioinfo/CytoTalk/README.md

 ================
 **R Version 4.0.0 (October 7th, 2021)**

-**Please refer to https://github.com/tanlabcode/CytoTalk for this latest release, which is a completely re-written R version of the program.
+**Please refer to https://github.com/tanlabcode/CytoTalk for the latest release, which is a completely re-written R version of the program.
 Approximately half of the run time as been shaved off, the program is now cross-compatible with Windows and \*NIX systems, the file space usage is down to roughly a tenth of what it was, and graphical outputs have been made easier to import or now produce portable SVG files with embedded hyperlinks.**

 R Version 3.1.0 (June 8th, 2021)